jonathanrmarsh4/HealthPilot/replit.md

-# HealthPilot - AI-Powered Health Dashboard
+OK# HealthPilot - AI-Powered Health Dashboard

 ## Overview
 HealthPilot is an AI-powered health and wellness platform designed to optimize user well-being.
 It analyzes health records, tracks biomarkers, and provides personalized health recommendations, including AI-generated meal plans, training schedules, and alternative therapy suggestions.
 The platform aims to deliver data-driven insights and actionable advice, capitalizing on the growing market for personalized health solutions and enhancing user health through data.